OpenDendro/dplR/README.md

 ### Develoment Version

 CRAN releases of dplR are relatively infrequent.
 However, the development version of `dplR` is available here as source code and as binaries.
-Most users who want the development version are best off getting it via `r-universe` from the R prompt:
+Most users who want the development version are best off getting the **binary** via `r-universe` from the R prompt:

 ```R
 install.packages("dplR", repos = "https://andybunn.r-universe.dev/")
 ```

-Alternatively, the development version can be installed from the source code with the `devtools` package.
+Alternatively, the development version can be installed from the **source code** with the `devtools` package.

 ```R
 devtools::install_github("andybunn/dplR")